John McGinn: International career

+McGinn playing for Scotland in 2019.

 McGinn received an international call-up when he was selected as part of a Scotland under-19 squad for a training camp in Turkey in January 2013.
 He later went on to make his international debut for the under-19 side against Netherlands in a 2–1 defeat.
 McGinn then captained the under-19s against Serbia in Stara Pazova.
 On 5 March 2014, he made his debut for the Scotland under-21 side in a 2–2 draw against Hungary at Tannadice.
 McGinn later captained the under-21 team.

 The 21-year-old McGinn received his first call-up to the senior Scotland squad in March 2016, for a friendly against Denmark.
 McGinn played for the whole of the 1–0 win and was awarded man of the match.

 McGinn scored his first goal for Scotland in September 2019, during a Euro 2020 qualification match with Russia.
 McGinn scored the first hat-trick in his career in a Euro 2020 qualifier against San Marino on 13 October 2019, with all his goals coming in the first half.
 Two goals against Kazakhstan meant that McGinn finished with a total of 7 goals in the Euro 2020 qualifying group.

-With regular captain Andrew Robertson suspended, McGinn captained Scotland during a 1–0 win against the Czech Republic on 14 October 2020.
+With regular captain Andy Robertson suspended, McGinn captained Scotland during a 1–0 win against the Czech Republic on 14 October 2020.

 McGinn scored three goals for Scotland in March 2021 during the 2022 FIFA World Cup qualification matches: a bicycle kick in a 2–2 draw against Austria and two in a 4–0 win against the Faroe Islands.
 In September of that year he played the whole match in Vienna as Scotland defeated Austria 1–0; his brother Paul was introduced as a substitute in the second half, and they became only the third siblings to play together for the national team since the end of World War II.